arunqa/www.surveilr.com-fork/lib/service/qualityfolio/qualityfolio-service-watchtower-content/test-results/test-result-FII-OPSU-FN-RES-0011.md

   - "screenshots/login_successful.png"
 ---

-# Test Result for FII-OPSU-FN-ADR-0002: Check whether the Audit page includes AICPA, HIPAA, Netspective, HITRUST CSF, Cybersecurity Maturity Model Certification (CMMC), and Together.Health Security Assessment (THSA) listings.
+# Test Result for FII-OPSU-ADR-FN-TC-0010: Check whether the session name, Tenent, Overall progress, Due Date.
+Actions of various sessions are displayed in tabular format or not.

 ## Execution Details